marciorasf/docker-fundamentals/README.md

 Docker must be installed.
 The installation guide can be found [here](https://docs.docker.com/engine/install/ubuntu/).

-To this specific tutorial is recommended to fork the repo, so you can use the server on it to create your image.
+To this specific tutorial is recommended to fork this repo, so you can use the server folder on it to create your own example image.

 ### Container